Kjmanion/blogSite/_posts/2018-08-19-Command-Line-for-GIS.md

 ![listings of the features](../../images/ogrinfo_AL.png)

 There are many ways to explore your data and it helps to be aware of what ogrinfo can do for a GIS user.
-I only recently became aware of these tools so I'm still learning them as well!
+I only recently became aware of these tools so I'm still learning them as well.

 ### GIS Tools: ogr2ogr